IntersectMBO/plutus/doc/tutorials/basic-apps.rst

 The app exposes both endpoints and proceeds with the branch that receives an answer first.
 So, if you call the ``lock`` endpoint in one of the simulated wallets, it will call ``lockFunds`` and ignore the ``unlock`` side of the contract.

-We also need a couple of declarations that generate glue code for the Playground.
+You also need a couple of declarations that generate glue code for the Playground.

 .. code-block:: haskell